silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 Similarly with `has_many` below, [dot notation](#dot-notation) can (and for best practice *should*) be used to explicitly specify the `has_one` which refers to this relation.
 This is not mandatory unless the relationship would be otherwise ambiguous.

-[hint]
+> [!TIP]
-You can use `RelationValidationService` for validation of relationships.
+> You can use `RelationValidationService` for validation of relationships.
 This tool will point out the relationships which may need a review.
 See [Validating relations](#validating-relations) for more information.
-[/hint]

 ```php
 namespace App\Model;